 However, the findings also highlighted some areas of concern.
-For example, students expressed dissatisfaction with the quality of translated texts available in the market, particularly in terms of cultural references and connotative meanings (M = 3.96).
+For example, students expressed dissatisfaction with the quality of translated texts available in the market, particularly in terms of cultural references and connotative meanings (M=3.96).
 This is in line with Bassnett's (2002) discussion on the complexities of translation and the frequent loss of nuanced meanings during the process.
 This gap underscores the need for improved training and a more robust curriculum in translation studies, which students strongly advocated for in their feedback.
-The desire for more credits the participants' recognition of the discipline's importance and their aspiration for a more in-depth learning experience.
+The desire for more credits and comprehensive content in translation studies courses reflects the participants' recognition of the discipline's importance and their aspiration for a more in-depth learning experience.